cs-fullstack-2019-fall/html-basics-weekly-5-marcus110379/README.md

 * Implement a Date component in your search form so that you can search Google for only results that are after the selected date.

+### Kenn's Notes:
+It was very close, but you don't have a footer, all links have underlines and the Google buttons and input are not styled.